Dermal FIllers vs Botox:What are the differences?

 When the muscles stop moving due to their nerve endings being frozen, wrinkles are removed or reduced enough that they are barely visible.
 As such, Botox can only work on wrinkles that are being caused by muscle movement; known by doctors as “dynamic wrinkles”.

-On the flip side, Botox is not able to correct what are known as “static wrinkles”.
-Static wrinkles are caused a loss of plumpness or sagging in the skin.
-You typically find static wrinkles on your neck, cheeks or jowl areas.
+On the flip side, Botox is not able to correct what is known as “static wrinkles”.
+Static wrinkles are caused by a loss of plumpness or sagging in the skin.
+You typically find static wrinkles on your neck, cheeks, or jowl areas.

 Is Botox permanent?